pipidog/ONCVPSP/README.md

 * While it is not required under the terms of the GNU GPL, it is suggested that you cite D. R. Hamann, Phys.
 Rev. B 88, 085117 (2013) in any publication using these pseudopotentials.

 * Use at your own risk!
-Although I used exactly the same input parameters as in the original ABINIT and SG15 database to regenerate ONCVPSPs in UPF format, the ONCVPSP code I used was in v3.x where the original ABINIT and SG15 database were generate in v2.x.
+Although I used exactly the same input parameters as in the original ABINIT and SG15 database to regenerate ONCVPSPs in UPF format, the ONCVPSP code I used was v3.x where the original ABINIT and SG15 database were generate by v2.x.
 Therefore, the calculated results could be different.
 You should always double check your results carefully.